UPPMAX/HPC-python/docs/gpu.rst

 .. questions::

-   - What does GPU acceleration mean?
+   - What is GPU acceleration?
-   - How to implement GPU (as CUDA) in Python code?
+   - How to enable GPUs (for instance with CUDA) in Python code?
-   - How to deploy GPU:s at HPC2n and UPPMAX?
+   - How to deploy GPUs at HPC2N and UPPMAX?

 .. objectives::

-   - Learn common schemes for GPU acceleration of codes
+   - Learn common schemes for GPU code acceleration
-   - Learn about the GPU nodes at HPC2n and UPPMAX
+   - Learn about the GPU nodes at HPC2N and UPPMAX
    - Code along for users at Kebnekaise
       - Demo examples for a Snowy session at UPPMAX